Friday, November 29, 2024

 -------------------------------------------------------------------------------

 The men spread themselves evenly in a straight line along the stage area at the top of the ramp, facing out towards the audience.
-Then came the cheerleaders: clad in red skirts, red and yellow tops, and each carrying a red and a yellow pom-pom, the cheer squad filed in and took their positions several feet behind their male counterparts.
-Following them, a seventh college-aged man also wearing a black suit rolled out a massive drum and took his place in the back.
+Then came the cheerleaders.
+Clad in red skirts, red and yellow tops with "ROCKET" emblazoned across the chest in white letters, and each carrying a red and a yellow pom-pom, the cheer squad filed in and took their positions several feet behind their male counterparts.
+Following them, a seventh college-aged man in an identical black suit rolled out a drum almost as big as himself and took his place in the back.
 Then the show began.

-Rising above the rest of the band came the pounding of that massive drum.
-With each beat, the besuited--she didn't know what else to call them but cheerleaders--gestured flamboyantly, changing poses in perfect unison every few seconds.
-Hands flat, arms outstretched, then crossed at the chest, up, down at the sides, overhead, crossed at the chest; then a pause.
-All at once, the men shouted, kicked out a leg--managing some impressive height--turned 90 degrees to the right, dropped into a squat, and rhythmically threw one-two punches at the air in front of them.
-Another high kick, another 90-degree turn - this time to the left.
+That giant drum pounded louder than even the marching band.
+With each beat, the besuitedshe didn't know what else to call them but cheerleadersgestured flamboyantly, changing poses in perfect unison every few seconds.
+Hands flat, arms outstretched, then crossed at the chest, up, down at the sides, overhead, crossed at the chest, and then a pause.
+All at once, the men shouted, kicked out a legmanaging some impressive heightturned 90 degrees to the right, dropped into a squat, and rhythmically threw one-two punches at the air in front of them in time with the beat of the drum.
+Another high kick, another 90-degree turn, this time to the left.
 Repeat.
-All the while, the cheerleaders kept up their end of the performance with a complex routine of dancing, kicking, jumping, and waving their pom-poms in time with the music and the beat of the drum.
+All while the cheerleaders kept up their end of the performance with a complex routine of dancing, kicking, jumping, and shaking their pom-poms in time with the music and the beat of the drum.

 There she was: Connie Rocket.
-Bursting through the curtain beaming a confident smile, she soaked in the cheers of the gathering crowd that had grown to close to a thousand.
-Even with that few people in a still mostly empty arena, the adulation neared a roar.
-She wore her usual yellow track shirt, red track shorts, and wore a red sweatband with a thin yellow stripe around the middle.
-No boots; instead she wore red and white wrestling shoes patterned to look like track shoes.
+Bursting through the curtain beaming a confident smile, she soaked in the cheers of the gathering crowd that had grown to near a thousand.
+She wore her usual yellow sleeveless track shirt, red track shorts, a red sweatband, and completed the look with her signature white and red wrestling shoes with the orange flames.
+Even with so few people in a still mostly empty arena, the adulation of the fans threatened to drown out the music as Connie gave each section of the stands a polite bow.
 She stretched as if for a race, finishing up by easily touching her toes and then going palms-flat to the ground.

 Upon completing the cheer routine a third time, the music stopped.
-The cheerleaders in skirts took a stance with their pom-poms at their hips while the ones wearing suits assumed a pose with arms outstretched, right arm tilted slightly up and the left slightly down.
-The men shouted something in Japanese as they continued alternating between poses.
-Arms up, arms out, cross the chest, arms up arms forward.
-After bellowing a few sentences, the men stopped posing and stood in place as well, arms at their sides.
+The cheerleaders in skirts took a stance with their pom-poms at their hips while the ones wearing suits posed with arms outstretched, right arm slightly up and the left slightly down.
+The men shouted something in Japanese as they alternated between poses.
+Arms up, arms out, across the chest, arms up, arms forward.
+After bellowing a few sentences, the men finished posing and stood in place, arms at their sides.

 The Rocket approached the top of the ramp, crouched down, and brought her fingers to the floor, as though lining up for a race.
 Head up, eyes forward.
 Silence washed over the crowd.